Alfred Oko Vanderpuije

 Alfred Oko Vanderpuije (born 4 November 1955) is a Ghanaian educationist and politician who currently serves as a member of parliament.
 He is currently the member of parliament for Ablekuma South Constituency in the Greater Accra Region of Ghana.

 His Dutch surname reflects his Euro-African descent.
 The ancestors of Vanderpuije originally came from Sint-Maartensdijk on the former island of Tholen in the Netherlands.
-His ancestor, Jacobus van der Puije was Governor of the Dutch Gold Coast in 1780.
+His ancestor, Jacobus van der Puije, was governor of the Dutch Gold Coast in 1780.

 Early life

-A Jamestown native, he was born and bred at Mamprobi, Darkuman and Dansoman at various stages of his childhood.
+A Jamestown native, he was born and bred at Mamprobi, Darkuman, and Dansoman at various stages of his childhood.

 Education

-Vanderpuije studied at Accra Teacher Training College for a 3-year Post Secondary in Education.
-He holds a Masters in Education from Mid America Nazarene College and a Specialist in Education Administration from the University of Missouri Kansas City, U.S.A.
+Vanderpuije studied at Accra Teacher Training College for a 3-year Postsecondary degree in Education.
+He holds a Masters in Education from Mid America Nazarene College and a Specialist in Education Administration from the University of Missouri, Kansas City, U.S.A.

 Political career

 As Mayor of Accra

 He was the former Mayor of Accra, installed in that office by President John Atta Mills in 2009 and he was maintained in that office by President John Dramani Mahama, completing his second term in 2017.